openedx/edx-documentation/en_us/shared/set_up_course/planning_course_information/additional_course_information.rst

 .. only:: Partners

   Skill and knowledge prerequisites are optional.

-You use Publisher to specify these prerequisites.
+  For courses on edx.org, you use Publisher to specify these prerequisites.
   Skill and knowledge prerequisites can have up to 200 characters.
 For more information, see :ref:`Pub Creating a Course`.

+  For courses on Edge, you add skill and knowledge prerequisites in Studio.
+For more information, see :ref:`Creating a Course About Page`.

 .. only:: Open_edX